Terry Eagleton

 Terence Francis Eagleton (born 22 February 1943) is an English literary theorist, critic, and public intellectual.
 He is currently Distinguished Professor (Emeritus) of English Literature at Lancaster University.

 Eagleton has published over forty books, but remains best known for Literary Theory: An Introduction (1983), which has sold over 750,000 copies.
-The work elucidated the emerging literary theory of the period, as well as arguing that all literary theory is necessarily political.
+The work elucidated the emerging literary theory of the modern period, as well as arguing that all literary theory is necessarily political.
 He has also been a prominent critic of postmodernism, publishing works such as The Illusions of Postmodernism (1996) and After Theory (2003).
 He argues that, influenced by postmodernism, cultural theory has wrongly devalued objectivity and ethics.
 His thinking is influenced by Marxism and Christianity.

 Formerly the Thomas Warton Professor of English Literature at the University of Oxford (1992–2001) and John Edward Taylor Professor of Cultural Theory at the University of Manchester (2001–2008), Eagleton has held visiting appointments at universities around the world including Cornell, Duke, Iowa, Melbourne, Trinity College Dublin, and Yale.

 Eagleton delivered Yale University's 2008 Terry Lectures and the University of Edinburgh's 2010 Gifford Lecture entitled The God Debate.
 He gave the 2010 Richard Price Memorial Lecture at Newington Green Unitarian Church, speaking on "The New Atheism and the War on Terror".
 In 2009, he published a book which accompanied his lectures on religion, entitled Reason, Faith, and Revolution: Reflections on the God Debate.

 In July 2024, Eagleton was awarded an Honorary Doctorate by Lancaster University.